 On the trail, we use high-quality digital mapping and detailed route notes within our Macs app, so that you can be sure you never get lost!
 All our tours, see you stay in comfortable, friendly overnight accommodations in local B&Bs and guesthouses.
 We carry your bags to lighten your load so you can concentrate on simply putting one foot in front of the other and enjoying the unique culture, food and scenery of Northern England.
 You can book with confidence that we have it all covered for you.

 We love Hadrian's Wall Path and our main aim is to make sure that you do too.

 Essential Hadrian's Wall Facts

 How Long?
 When?
-The most essential facts of the wall would be how long it is and when was it built.
-The 73-mile long wall was constructed in 117AD by Emperor Hadrian, to separate the Roman Empire from those northern Barbarians.
+The most essential facts about the wall would be how long it is and when was it built.
+The 73-mile-long wall was constructed in 117AD by Emperor Hadrian, to separate the Roman Empire from the northern Barbarians.
 In its glory, the wall was around 15 feet high and 10 feet wide.